Chapter 15 Armour of the Divine Core

 The Riders freeze.

 The woman is nowhere to be seen.
-As the Riders look up and see her leaping high up in the air, then landing on a tall tree nearby.
-Her limbs cling onto the branches, her posture now like an animal, with long dark hair running down her face.
+The Riders look up—she leaps high into the air, then lands on a tall tree nearby.
+Her limbs cling to branches, posture animalistic, long dark hair cascading down her face.
 She slowly lifts her head, eyes glowing faintly amber, and her face cracking open with a wide smile full of fangs.

 “Tch!
 You’re a smart one,” she snarls, voice suddenly smooth as silk, “but it’s already too late.”